Virus brings worry, waiting at NYC’s most famous eateries

 That meant laying off 650 of 850 employees, some of whom came to the Brooklyn spot on Thursday to pick up their final paychecks.

-It was emotional, Rosen said, but “our employees are the most resilient people.
+It was emotional, Rosen says, but “our employees are the most resilient people.
 Their attitudes were amazing and uplifting to me.”

 He was committed to getting through this and getting back up and running, and hopefully being able to bring back many of the employees he had to let go.

-It’s open for delivery and pickup, but “if it continues like this, what am I going to do,” he said.
+It’s open for delivery and pickup, but “if it continues like this, what am I going to do?” he asks.

-“Tom’s has seen a number of disasters, and it survived and it survived and it survived,” he said.
-“Right now, is the first time where I actually think that we might close down.”
+“Tom’s has seen a number of disasters, and it survived and it survived and it survived,” he says.
+“Right now is the first time where I actually think that we might close down.”

 They’re still making soups and deli meats, including the famous pastrami, at Katz’s Delicatessen on Manhattan’s Lower East Side, as they have been since it opened in 1888.

-All of the 200 or so workers are still getting paid, even though only a fraction are actually working, in the store and in the warehouse in New Jersey where the deli takes care of its shipping business, said Jake Dell, the fifth generation of his family to run Katz’s, where Meg Ryan famously had an outburst in “When Harry Met Sally.”
+All of the 200 or so workers are still getting paid—even though only a fraction are actually working—in the store and in the warehouse in New Jersey where the deli takes care of its shipping business, says Jake Dell, the fifth-generation of his family to run Katz’s, where Meg Ryan famously had an outburst in “When Harry Met Sally.”

-“We recognize we have to look out for the neighborhood,” he said.
+“We recognize we have to look out for the neighborhood,” he says.
 “We stay open because we have to” give others that sense of comfort and familiarity.

-Employees are seeing that in the orders that are coming in for shipment, with messages from the senders saying things like, “Here’s a little comfort of home,” Dell said.
+Employees are seeing that in the orders that are coming in for shipment, with messages from the senders saying things like, “Here’s a little comfort of home,” Dell says.